Colorado State Highway 7: History

 The route was established in the 1920s.
 It began at Estes Park and traveled south to Lyons, then south to Boulder.
 It then continued to its terminus at U.S. Route 87 (now also I-25) east of Lafayette.
 The route was paved from Boulder to Lafayette in 1932 and from Estes Park to Lyons in 1936.
 In 1939, the route was extended southeast to Brighton, where it met U.S. Route 6; this extension was paved by 1946.
 In 2006, the section on Broadway between US 36 and Canyon Boulevard in Boulder was turned back to the City of Boulder, and SH 7 was rerouted to be concurrent (unsigned) with US 36 on 28th Street through Boulder.

 Major intersections

-Related route
+Business route

 Colorado State Highway 7 Business (SH 7 Bus.) is a 1.592 mi east–west state highway business route in Boulder County, Colorado, United States.
 SH 7 Bus.'s western terminus is at SH 7 in Allenspark, and the eastern terminus is at SH 7 east of Allenspark.